 The Home Affairs Select Committee takes evidence from those involved in advising policy makers on the provision of treatment to drug addicts and looks at the changing demands on drug treatment services.

-Grimond Room, Portcullis House
+Thursday 22 March 2012, Grimond Room, Portcullis House

-The Home Affairs Select Committee will take evidence from those involved in advising policy makers on the provision of treatment to drug addicts.
+The Home Affairs Committee takes evidence from those involved in advising policy makers on the provision of treatment to drug addicts.
 The Government's priority of achieving recovery and reintegration in to society means that the priorities of drug treatment providers will have to be revised from the number of those entering treatment to the number of those who achieve recovery.